 3. Leaders Eat Last by Simon Sinek

-There are two kinds of dangers that individuals face inside of an organization.
+There are two kinds of dangers that people face in an organization.
 There are outside dangers like direct competition, alternative solutions, and market conditions.
 And there are inside dangers like personal conflict, intimidation, and humiliation.

 This book explains how great managers build a strong circle of safety around their team.
 The goal is to reduce or eliminate internal dangers.
-That way, everyone can focus their energy on moving the business forward through collaboration with others.
+That way, everyone can focus their energy on moving the business forward through team collaboration.

 4. The Coaching Habit by Michael Bungay Stanier

-Unfortunately, when someone is facing a challenge, it’s all too easy to step in and offer advice or even take direct action.
+Unfortunately, when a team member faces a challenge, it’s all too easy to step in and offer advice or even take direct action.
 But this approach limits their individual growth.
 And it creates a reliance on you to be there to solve future issues.